bigscience-workshop/model_card/README.md

 -   12 programming languages

--   In 1.5TB of pre-processed text, converted into 350B unique tokens (See [the tokenizer section](#tokenization) for more.)
+-   In 1.5TB of pre-processed text, converted into 350B unique tokens (see [the tokenizer section](#tokenization) for more.)

 #### **Languages**